MidnightInAPythonWorld/API-Cisco-PSIRT/README.md

 ### Output
  - The script simply prints return to the screen in JSON format.
  - However, these results can easily be sent to SIEM or other endpoints depending on your ends.
- - This script was used to send results to Splunk HEC for displaying on dashboard.
+ - This script could be used to send results to Splunk HEC for displaying on dashboard.

 ### API Options
  - By Advisory ID